-- (Note 1) Unitholders' capital, net: Unitholders' capital Deduction from Unitholders' Capital - (Note 2) ROA: Ordinary income \div [(Total assets at beginning of period + Total assets at end of period) \div 2] \times 100 - (Note 3) Figures for the 31st Fiscal Period are the annualized figures calculated based on 182 days of management.
-Figures for the 32nd Fiscal Period are the annualized figures calculated based on 183 days of management.
-Figures for the 33rd Fiscal Period are the annualized figures calculated based on 182 days of management.
+- (Note 1) Unitholders' capital, net: Unitholders' capital Deduction from Unitholders' Capital - (Note 2) ROA: Ordinary income ÷ [(Total assets at beginning of period + Total assets at end of period) ÷ 2] × 100 - (Note 3) Figures for the 32nd Fiscal Period are the annualized figures calculated based on 183 days of management.
+Figures for the 34th Fiscal Period are the annualized figures calculated based on 182 days of management.
 Figures for the 34th Fiscal Period are the annualized figures calculated based on 183 days of management.
 Figures for the 35th Fiscal Period are the annualized figures calculated based on 182 days of management.
-Figures for the 35th Fiscal Period are the annualized figures calculated based on 182 days of management. - (Note 4) ROE: Net income ÷ [(Net assets at beginning of period + Net assets at end of period) ÷ 2] × 100 - (Note 5) Property leasing cash flows (NOI): Rental revenues Property-related expenses + Depreciation - (Note 6) Number of tenants is the number of end tenants.
+Figures for the 36th Fiscal Period are the annualized figures calculated based on 183 days of management. - (Note 4) ROE: Net income ÷ [(Net assets at beginning of period + Net assets at end of period) ÷ 2] × 100 - (Note 5) Property leasing cash flows (NOI): Rental revenues Property-related expenses + Depreciation - (Note 6) Number of tenants is the number of end tenants.
 When there is a tenant occupying multiple buildings, the concerned tenant is counted and stated for each individual building. - (Note 7) Occupancy rate: Total leased area ÷ Total rentable area